srdjan/mono-jsx/README.md

 mono-jsx provides a minimal state runtime for updating the view based on client-side state changes.

-### Using State
+### Using Component State

-You can use `this` to define state in your components.
-The view will automatically update when the state changes:
+You can use the `this` keyword in your components to manage state.
+The state is bound to the component instance and can be updated directly, and will automatically re-render the view when the state changes:

 ```tsx
 function Counter(